litian96/p13n_benchmark_cross_silo/README.md

-# Motley: Benchmarking Heterogeneity and Personalization in Federated Learning
+# Cross-silo experiments in Motley

-This repository contains **part of** the code and experiments for the paper:
+This directory contains code to reproduce the cross-silo experiments in our paper:

 > [Motley: Benchmarking Heterogeneity and Personalization in Federated Learning]()

-Motley is a benchmark for personalized federated learning.
-Here, we provide code, data, and scripts for **cross-silo** setting experiments.
 Please see each data folder for instructions.

 ### The parent repository of our personalization benchmark is [here](https://github.com/google-research/federated/tree/master/personalization_benchmark).